 Today’s Role Model is Mike Hamilton.
+Currently, Mike is a Senior Customer Support Manager at FiscalNote, a DC-based software, data, and media company.
 Mike always preferred opportunities to work with people, especially when he got to teach or make something better.
 He initially pursued a career in public education but took a detour to a call center.
-While working in that call center, he discovered that he could do the work he enjoyed in environments besides a classroom.
-That insight let him to his current role and inspired him to continue learning and evolving throughout his professional life.
-Currently, Mike is a Senior Customer Support Manager at FiscalNote, a DC-based software, data, and media company.
+Through that opportunity, he discovered that he could do the work he enjoyed in environments besides a classroom.
+That insight led him to his current role and inspired him to continue learning and evolving throughout his professional life.

 What’s your official title and how long have you been in this role?

 I am a Senior Customer Support Manager.
-I’ve been this particular role for a little over a year, with an additional 6 months of prior experience in a junior role at FiscalNote.
+I’ve been this particular role for a little over a year, with an additional six months of prior experience in a junior role at FiscalNote.